IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 ## 5. Understanding the Update Function

 Next, we'll add logic to our method to adjust the number of replicas in our deployment whenever the `Size` parameter is adjusted.
 This is assuming the deployment already exists in our namespace.
+This is going to change the desired state of our cluster to be the same as the desired state of the Custom Resource.

 ### Use Update() to save the state after modifying an existing object